 of K-12 students completed school-required vaccines

-Parents and caregivers immunize their children and adolescents to protect them from diseases and ensure they do not miss school due to a vaccine-preventable disease!
+Parents and caregivers immunize their children and youth to protect them from vaccine-preventable disease.

 The odds of having a life-threatening allergic reaction to a vaccine

-Spokane County children aged 19-35 months that are under-immunized
+Spokane County children aged 19-35 months immunization rates